ignc-research/arena-rosnav/docs/DRL-Training.md

 - If your agent was trained with normalized observations, it's necessary to provide the *vec_normalize.pkl*

 #### Sequential Evaluation of multiple Agents
-For the automatic testing of several agents in a single call, one can specify a list containing an arbitrary number of agent names in [run_script.py](/arena-rosnav/arena_navigation/arena_local_planner/learning_based/arena_local_planner_drl/scripts/deployment/run_agent.py).
+For automatic testing of several agents in a sequence, one can specify a list containing an arbitrary number of agent names in [run_script.py](/arena-rosnav/arena_navigation/arena_local_planner/learning_based/arena_local_planner_drl/scripts/deployment/run_agent.py).

 **Note**:
 - Guaranteed execution of each agent is currently only provided with the *start_training.launch* as simulation launcher